afrozenpeach/CSharp_MARC/README.txt

  * @copyright 2016 Matt Schraeder
  * @license   http://www.gnu.org/licenses/gpl-3.0.html  GPL License 3
  */

+2016-05-07 Changes:

+Added placeholder menu options for future features
+005 field now loads in the DateChanged column of the records preview information 005 field now updates automatically when other fields/subfields are edited 005 field is no longer editable by hand
+Added support for custom SRU servers
+Added support for importing multiple records at once from SRU Added support for cancelling imports
+Several fixes involving rebuilding the records preview information Several speed improvements for loading and editing large datasets

 2016-05-05 Changes:

 More rebuilding improvements
-Fix issue with not showing changes made to fields in the records preview grid
+Fix issue with not showing changes made to fields in the records preview information

 2016-05-04 Changes: